Hayshemi/Emadi-Bot/README.md

 ## 💻 How to Use

 1. Download the repository.
-2. Run the script by double-clicking `EmadiBot.bat`.
+2. Run the script by double-clicking `main.bat`.
-3. Follow the on-screen menu.
+4. Follow the on-screen menu.

 You’ll need:
 - An internet connection